-There are two heated seat switches that allow the driver and passenger to operate the seats independently.
-The controls for each seat are located near the bottom center of the instrument panel (below the climate controls).
+There are two heated seat switches as well as soft-keys in the radio that allow the driver and passenger to operate the seats independently.
+The controls for each seat are located near the bottom center of the instrument panel (below the climate controls) or in the radio unit.